getify/You-Dont-Know-JS/es6 & beyond/ch4.md

 } );
 ```

-**Tip:** `Promise.resolve(..)` is the solution to the thenable-trust issue raised in the previous section.
-Any value that you are not already certain is a trustable Promise -- even if it could be an immediate value -- can be normalized by passing it to `Promise.resolve(..)`.
+**Tip:** `Promise.resolve(..)` is the solution to the thenable trust issue raised in the previous section.
+Any value that you are not already certain is a trustable promise -- even if it could be an immediate value -- can be normalized by passing it to `Promise.resolve(..)`.
 If the value is already a recognizable promise or thenable, its state/resolution will simply be adopted, insulating you from misbehavior.
 If it's instead an immediate value, it will be "wrapped" in a genuine promise, thereby normalizing its behavior to be async.

 `Promise.reject(..)` creates an immediately rejected promise, the same as its `Promise(..)` constructor counterpart: